 Some airlines request that you contact them at time of booking to reserve space for your bicycle box on the plane.
 If this is what the policy says, do it.
 I’ve only encountered this a couple times, usually on a very small plane or an international airline based in a bureaucracy-loving country.

 6) Add up the total cost of the flight.

 Putting all this together, the best flight may not always be the one with the cheapest ticket.

-For example, you’d be better off buying a $400 ticket on Alaska Air (which only charges $30 for a checked bag with no extra fees for bicycles) than a $350 ticket on United (which charges $150 in oversize/weight fees for bicycles).
+For example, you’d be better off buying a $400 ticket on Alaska Air (which only charges $30 for a checked bag with no extra fees for bicycles) than a $350 ticket on an airline that charges $150 in oversize/weight fees for bicycles.

 Multiple Flights on Different Airlines

 Checked luggage fees for multi-leg itineraries can be tough to decode, even without a bicycle along for the ride.
-It’s complicated, but the most common case is that you only pay the checked luggage fee for the first airline on your itinerary.
+It’s complicated, but the most common case (for flights originating in the US) is that you only pay the checked luggage fee for the first airline on your itinerary.

 One exception is when you arrive in another country and then take a connecting domestic flight to your final destination in that country.
 For example, you fly from the United States to Santiago, Chile, and then take a shorter flight to Coyhaique, Chile (which is, coincidentally, how you could fly to an amazing bike tour on the Carretera Austral).